lsst-ts/observatory-ops-docs/AuxTel/AuxTel-Troubleshooting/ATCS-Troubleshooting/ATMount-fails-move-timeout.rst

    RuntimeError: Telescope timed out getting in position.
 ..

-No ATCS CSCs is in fault, all CSC green, but the ATMCS EUI did indicate several low air pressure faults.
+No ATCS CSCs is in fault, but the ATMCS EUI did indicate several low air pressure faults.
 An on-site check at the dome found the compressor running at pressure, but there was a noticeable air leak at a fitting at the telescope base.

 However, since no CSCs were actually reporting faults, the leak might not be critical and the proximate cause in this case might actually being a lost DDS message between the ATMCS and ATPTG CSCs.